 Q1.
 Is there some other reason for this?
 Explain.

-Answer: Yes the causes mentioned above are true.
-However there are few other reasons for the cause, might be destruction of more trees, no proper maintenance of the wells, not cleaned regularly.
+Answer: Yes, the causes mentioned above are true.
+However, there are a few other reasons for the cause, which may be the destruction of more trees, no proper maintenance of the wells, and not cleaned regularly.

 The story today